livefire2015/dbos-transact-go/DESIGN.md

 - We'll export the tracer
 - How will we play with the global tracer this time?

-# Determinism
-- Concurrent go routines will run in a non-deterministic order
-- 	for key, value := range data { // where data map[string]int is non-deterministic
-- select choses randomly in a list of channels
-- select based on a "race" between multiple goroutines (like Promise.race() or asyncio.gather())
-- Ofc ASLR, random numbers, etc

 # Command line

 # Docs